osjuga/BC3430-Final-Project/README.md

 generally solve the issue if persistent.
 * See logs for general notes on what is happening.
 ADSR not logged.
-* If you see errors, double check to see whether the initial pitch class set is out of bounds or not; typically due to pitch classes >6 when set to a tonal group.
+* If you see errors, double check to see whether the initial pitch class set is out of bounds or not; typically due to pitch classes >6 when set to a tonal group
+* Sampler synths (i.e., violin, piano, and flute presets) do not work with frequency split.

 ### "Blog Post"